Ramona (vocalist): Music career

 When she was twelve, Ramona played piano at a hotel every weekend.
 She was hired by a radio station in Kansas City as a staff pianist.
 Three years later moved to Pittsburgh and started singing.
 Around 1929, she became singer and pianist with Don Bestor and His Orchestra – at the William Penn Hotel in Pittsburgh and on tour, coast-to-coast.
 She later performed in vaudeville.

-Ramona became a vocalist and pianist for Paul Whiteman's Orchestra from 1932–37, succeeding Mildred Bailey.
+Ramona became a vocalist and pianist for Paul Whiteman's Orchestra from 1932 to 1937, succeeding Mildred Bailey.
 She performed on Whiteman's radio show in 1933, Al Jolson's radio show in 1933–34, and the Kraft Music Hall in late 1934 through early 1935 (before Bing Crosby took over the latter program in 1936).
 She was featured with the Whiteman band in the 20th Century-Fox 1935 film Thanks a Million.
 She left Whiteman's band in 1937 and worked as a solo act, recording for Liberty Music Shop Records.
 In the late 1930s, she led a male big band and recorded for Varsity Records.